About Us Bilateral Exchanges with Madagascar

 India - Madagascar Unclassified Bilateral Brief

-Madagascar is not only the world’s fourth largest island but also the largest and most populous island in the South Western Indian Ocean.
+Madagascar is the world’s fourth largest island and also the largest and most populous island in the South Western Indian Ocean.

-3. The then President of India Shri Ram Nath Kovind paid a historic visit to Madagascar on 14-15 March 2018, which was the first VVIP visit from India to Madagascar.
+3. The then President of India Shri Ram Nath Kovind paid a historic visit to Antananarivo on 14-15 March 2018, which was the first such high level visit from India to Madagascar.
 During the visit, President met the then President of Madagascar H.E.
 Mr. Hery Rajaonarimampianina, addressed the students at the University of Antananarivo and inaugurated a CGARD center (Center for Geo Applications in the Area of Rural Development) which was set up with the assistance of the Government of India.
-Two MoUs for cooperation in Defence and Air Services were signed during the visits.
+Two MoUs for cooperation in Defence and Air Services were signed during the visit.

 4. Prime Minister Shri Narendra Modi met the President of Madagascar H.E.
 Mr. Andry Rajoelina, on the sidelines of the World Governments Summit in Dubai (UAE) on 14 February 2024.
-This was the first meeting between the two leaders, who reviewed the state and prospects of India-Madagascar partnership.
+This was the first meeting between the two leaders, who took stock of the state and prospects of India-Madagascar partnership.

-10. The then Mayor of Antananarivo Mr. Naina Andriantsitohaina visited India under ICCR’s Distinguished Visitors’ Program from 7-15 November 2021.
-During the visit, he met Hon’ble Mayor of Mumbai City, Smt Kishori Pednekar.
+14. The then Mayor of Antananarivo Mr. Naina Andriantsitohaina visited India under ICCR’s Distinguished Visitors’ Program from 7-15 November 2021.
+During the visit, he met the Mayor of Mumbai city, Smt.
+Kishori Pednekar.

 Trade-Economic Cooperation

-13. As a Least Developed Country, Madagascar benefits from India’s Duty-Free Preferential Tariff Scheme.
+18. As a Least Developed Country, Madagascar benefits from India’s Duty-Free Preferential Tariff Scheme on about 98.2% of India’s tariff lines.
 Major products imported by India from Madagascar are cloves, black-eyed peas, vanilla, graphite, cocoa beans, and essential oils.
-Major products exported by India to Madagascar are rice, pharmaceuticals, cotton fabrics, wheat, ceramic tiles, diesel fuel, cane sugar etc. The bilateral trade figures for the last five years are as follows:
+Major products exported by India to Madagascar are rice, pharmaceuticals, cotton fabrics, ceramic tiles, cane sugar etc. The bilateral trade figures for the last five years are as follows:

 In US$ million (Source: DGFT)